Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 <img src="https://github.com/Chulong-Li/Twitter-Data-Sentiment-Analysis/blob/master/Figures/Streaming_Web_App.png" alt="Sentiment Tracking" width="90%" height="90%">

-Try this awesome [web app](https://twitter-analysis-web-app.herokuapp.com) on Heroku server.
-Note: To run it with streaming data, you need to deploy it locally.
+Try this awesome real-time interactive [web app](https://twitter-analysis-web-app.herokuapp.com) on Heroku server.

 ## Inspiration
 The solution for evaluating Twitter data to perform better business decisions is to keep tracking all relevant Twitter content about a brand in real-time and perform analysis as topics or issues emerge.
 By monitoring brand mentions on Twitter, brands could inform enagement and deliver better experiences for their customers across the world.